QinbinLi/qinbinli.github.io/_pages/about.md

 My current research interests lie in machine learning, federated learning, privacy, high-performance computing, and systems.

 # Recent News
+* Mar 2023: Invited to serve as a reviewer for NeurIPS 2023.
 * Feb 2023: One paper accepted to SIGMOD 2023.
 * Feb 2023: One paper accepted to MLSys 2023.
 * Feb 2023: Start my postdoc at UC Berkeley!